kavlata/kavlata.github.io/about.md

 Hi.
 I am Kavita Ganeshan.
 I love text and enjoy working on NLP and DL.

 I have worked in a few startups before joining an established company.
-I have a 4 year old bubbly son who helps me appreciate human learning capability.
+I have an 8 year old son who helps me appreciate human learning capability.

 <div align="center">
 <p>